Liquid Heart:

 About

 Join us as we explore regeneration across the Australian Alps with a focus on the New South Wales mountains in the post-grazing era.
-This documentary brings together First Nations people and scientists to reflect on their shared understanding of the natural processes of mountain ecology, especially the power of water.
+This documentary brings together First Nations people, scientists and practitioners to reflect on their shared understanding of the natural processes of mountain ecology, especially the power of water.
 The enduring soil erosion arising from almost a century of grazing is finally addressed by the NSW Soil Conservation Service and over a period of 60 years, the mountain ecological processes are partially restored.

-Our mountains are imperilled due to increasing demands of climate change, habitat loss due to fire and human impacts.
+These alpine mountains are imperilled due to increasing demands of climate change, habitat loss due to fire and human impacts.
 In this film we seek to understand the journey to regenerate the Australian Alps, informing land managers, decision-makers and local communities of the importance of continuous custodianship of these precious and unique, natural water-towers.
 The future of the mountains is the future of our water.

 We seek to inspire many generations across the multitude of individuals and groups of people who enjoy the Australian mountains: First Nations, scientists, ecologists, environmental activists, fishermen and women, artists, poets and writers, and recreational users including skiers, mountain bikers and hikers.